mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 **Katagiri**: Sure, no impurity, no purity.
 That is the spirit of *shikan*; you are doing.

 Just like sleep.
 Shikan sleep, you know?
-Shikan sleep is very pure ... that means completely you cannot perceive the idea of sleep, subject and object.
+Shikan sleep is very pure, purity.
+That means completely you cannot perceive the idea of sleep, subject and object.
 So completely pure sense of purity.

 **Another person**: Is that similar to what Dogen talks about whole-being Buddha nature?
 No Buddha nature, Buddha nature, whole-being Buddha nature.